ClearBlade/clearblade-sendgrid-email-integration/Readme.md

 ## Setup

-- * Usage:
-- * 1.
-Create a free SendGrid Account.
+- 1. Create a free SendGrid Account.
-- * 2.
-Log into your SendGrid account, and view the Settings > API Keys tab.
+- 2. Log into your SendGrid account, and view the Settings > API Keys tab.
 Create an API Key with full access to "Mail Send" rights.
-- * 3.
-Update `SendGridConstants` Library
+- 3. Update `SendGridConstants` Library

 ```js
 // TODO Use your own credentials, these are examples